beecars/pan-tilt-track/README.md

 view corresponds to a "line" of possible positions in 3D space (the ray through that pixel).
 Additional information, such as a target's depth, is needed to find the *precise* point on that line telephoto needs to be aimed at.
-Camera calibration alone doesn't solve this, but unlike many vision tasks that require precise correspondence (e.g., stereo matching), this system just needs to put a target somewhere in the telephoto camera's FOV.
+Camera calibration alone doesn't solve this, but unlike many vision tasks that require precise correspondence (e.g. traditional stereo matching), this system just needs to put a target somewhere in the telephoto camera's FOV.
 If the calibration is performed at or near the "expected" target distance, the mapping of pixel-to-pan/tilt angle is more than accurate enough.

 Notably, this calibration can be run in-situ without any special calibration target.
 It uses a keypoint regression to find correspondeces between the two cameras' views.